A Human Performance Improvement approach to sales effectiveness

 - Ensuring that managers are prepared to support and coach the application of the skills

-It is our experience that by identifying and implementing components that address these three areas, you can maximize the impact of training and development on your organization’s results.
+It is our experience that by identifying and implementing components that address these three areas, you can maximise the impact of training and development on your organisation’s results.
 This study shows that when you do implement multiple elements of the HPI approach, the results dramatically exceed those gained by training alone.
 This is especially true of creating integrated solutions, which is imperative to sustained human performance improvement.

 Proving the Impact of a Human Performance Improvement Approach

 To prove that our HPI approach to development is superior to a traditional training approach, we needed an opportunity to compare training alone to training plus the other components of HPI.
-We had such an opportunity in our work with a large U.S. travel services organization.
-They asked us to train their salespeople on a new approach to selling using Wilson Learning's Counselor Salesperson technology.
-This organization agreed to let us study the relative impact of the HPI approach on learning compared to a traditional approach of just training salespeople and to a control group of salespeople who received no training at all.
+We had such an opportunity in our work with a large U.S. travel services organisation.
+They asked us to train their salespeople on a new approach to selling using Wilson Learning's Counsellor Salesperson technology.
+This organisation agreed to let us study the relative impact of the HPI approach on learning compared to a traditional approach of just training salespeople and to a control group of salespeople who received no training at all.
 In all, 246 salespeople and sales managers participated in this study, which took place over an 18-month period.